aaronbloomfield/ics/hws/hw-hashing.md

 ```
 $ ./dictionary.sh words passwords.txt _l337_h4x0r
-password for feyona is: astound
+password for fiona is: astound
 password for aaron is: flotation
-password for alexander is: patois
+password for matt is: patois
-password for abby is: plastic
+password for varun is: plastic
-password for feyona is: spade
+password for eddie is: spade
 $

 ```